McNopper/EGL/EGL/README.txt

 TODOs:

-- Check, if needed GL/WGL/GLX version is available.
-Otherwise this EGL lib will crash!
+- Check, if needed GL/WGL version is available.
+Otherwise this EGL lib will crash or just not work!

 - Implement TODOs as marked in the source code.